moonpiee/Git-Isn-t-Hard-We-Just-Learnt-It-Wrong/README.md

 - when to use them
 - PyCharm UI equivalents

-So you never need to blindly copy paste commands again.
+So you never need to blindly copy paste commands or rely on AI for simple commands again.

 ---